Verifying and Optimizing Compact NUMA-Aware Locks on Weak Memory Models: Introduction

 Identifying the necessary order of memory operations is an error-prone task, even for experts.
-For example, the optimization of the barriers in the Linux qspinlock introduced a bug \cite{linux-qspinlock-version4.5} that remained unfixed for three years \cite{linux-qspinlock-version4.16}.
-Despite the growing popularity of WMM architectures, new synchronization primitives are often published omitting the required memory barriers.
-For example, the authors of the Compact NUMA-Aware (CNA) lock note the importance to use barriers and fences: \begin{quote} ``Our actual implementation uses volatile keywords and memory fences as well as padding (to avoid false sharing) where necessarily.''~\cite{cna-2019} \end{quote} However, the paper does not provide detailed indications of where these barriers/fences should be placed.
-For the CNA lock to support architectures such as Arm and RISC-V, practitioners must assign a safe and efficient sequence of barriers in the lock implementation.
+For example, the optimization of the barriers in the Linux \qspinlock introduced a bug~\cite{linux-qspinlock-version4.5} that remained unfixed for three years~\cite{linux-qspinlock-version4.16}.
+Despite the growing popularity of WMM architectures, new synchronization primitives are often published while omitting the required memory barriers.
+For example, Dice and Kogan note the importance of barriers and fences for the implementation of the Compact NUMA-Aware (CNA) lock: \begin{quote} ``Our actual implementation uses volatile keywords and memory fences as well as padding (to avoid false sharing) where necessarily.''~\cite{cna2019} \end{quote} However, they do not provide detailed indications of where these barriers/fences should be placed.
+To work correctly on architectures such as \arm, \power, and \riscv, practitioners must find and assign a safe and efficient sequence of barriers to the CNA implementation themselves.

-To complement the work of Dice and Kogan, we report in this technical note our efforts in verifying the correctness of the CNA lock algorithm on WMMs, and automatically identifying where barriers/fences are necessary.
-This work is based on our VSync framework~\cite{vsync-2021}, which we briefly review in Section~\ref{sec:vsync}.
-The verified and optimized CNA lock presented in Section~\ref{sec:cna} complements our work on correct-by-construction and optimal-by-design multi-level NUMA-aware locks~\cite{clof2021}.
-We also verified the Linux version of CNA lock and discuss the results in Section~\ref{sec:linux-cna}.
+Complementing the work of Dice and Kogan, we report in this technical note our efforts in verifying the correctness of CNA on WMMs and identifying where barriers/fences are necessary.
+The identification of barriers is based on the VSync framework~\cite{vsync2021}, which we briefly review in Section~\ref{sec:vsync}.
+The verified and optimized CNA lock presented in Section~\ref{sec:cna} has been used in the evaluation of CLoF~\cite{clof2021}.